ravenastru/Rainbow-Warrior-Manual-/README.md

 Colours Explained
 Primary and Secondary Planes in the Way of the Rainbow Warrior The Rainbow Warrior's six elemental bodies are organized according to the color spectrum, where the three primary colors represent fundamental, distinct forces, and the three secondary colors represent integrated, transitional, or higher-order functions formed by their blending.

 The Three Primary Planes (Fundamental Forces)
 These colors represent the core, irreducible domains of the Warrior's being:
-* Red 🔴 (Earth / Physical Anchor): The solid, grounded reality.
+* Red 🔴 (Earth / Physical plane): The solid, grounded reality.
 This is the Physical Body, the sacred vessel anchoring consciousness in the present moment.
-* Yellow 🟡 (Fire / Mental Engine): The energy of Attention, logic, and intention.
+* Yellow 🟡 (Fire / Mental plane): The energy of Attention, logic, and intention.
 This is the Mental Body, the engine of Sovereignty.
-* Blue 🔵 (Ether / Archetypal Container): The container of the Soul's eternal blueprint and non-local information.
+* Blue 🔵 (Electric/Etheric plane): The container of the Soul's eternal blueprint and non-local information.
 This is the Archetypal Body, representing destiny and subtle guidance.
+*
 The Three Secondary Planes (Integrated Functions)
 The secondary planes are formed by the combination of two adjacent primary forces, representing the necessary transitions for inner harmony:

 1. Orange 🟠: The Emotional Transition (Red + Yellow)
 * Function: Orange forms the Emotional Body, the domain of feeling and relational flow.
 * Combination: It results from the physical body (Red) being animated and related to the active mental energy (Yellow).
 This transition requires the Warrior to engage in Flow (non-judgmental processing of feelings) to move energy from static physical form to intentional thought.

 2. Green 🟢: The Spiritual Axis of Balance (Yellow + Blue)
 * Function: Green forms the Spiritual Body, the central axis of Green Balance and unconditional love.
 * Combination: It arises when the personal intention (Yellow) is perfectly aligned with the Soul's greater blueprint (Blue).
 Green sits in the center of the spectrum, acting as the critical bridge that centralizes the Warrior's energetic system and connects personal will to the universal source (Universal Life-Force).

 3. Purple 🟣: The Intuitive Sovereignty (Blue + Red)
 * Function: Purple forms the Soul Body, the seat of ultimate Sovereignty and direct inner guidance (Intuition).
 * Combination: It is the fusion of the highest inner pattern (Blue) finding direct, conscious expression through the physical anchor (Red).
 Purple represents the highest inner plane, bypassing sensory delays to manifest the Soul's will directly into grounded reality, mastered through Silence and Stillness.